Skip to main content

 Gretchen Bandoli, PhD, Assistant Professor, Secondary Appointed

-Cinnamon Bloss, PhD, Professor and Assistant Dean for Academic Affairs
+Cinnamon Bloss, PhD, Professor and Associate Dean for Academic Affairs

 Brian Chen, PhD, MPH, Assistant Professor